GMC-Stack/Progress_Tracker/README.md

 ## 🤝 Contributing & Feedback

-This is version 1.0 — there is plenty of room to improve.
+This is version 2.0 — but there is plenty of room to improve, as always!.
 If you have suggestions, find a bug, or want to propose a new feature:

 - Open an **Issue** on this repository
 - Or reach out directly on [LinkedIn](https://www.linkedin.com)
+- Submit your feedback through my official form: https://shorturl.at/WoxUt

 All feedback is welcome.